 - Broaden and embed higher level and technical vocabulary across all subjects in all year groups.

-- Improve teh overall provision and support for children with SEND.
+- Improve the overall provision and support for children with SEND.

-- Ensure that absence procedures, attendance and punctuality are robust and followed to ensure attendance is at or above national.
+- Ensure that absence procedures, attendance and punctuality are robust and followed to ensure attendance is at or above national and causes least disruption.

 - Use behaviour information and data to identify and address patterns.

 - All parents are aware of risks to health and wellbeing for the school community.

 - The curriculum offers an equality of opportunity.

 - Pupils are resilient and aspirational in their learning.